momintahir/KMP-News-App/README.md

 # Application Scope
 This is a simple application that presents news information.
 The data is dynamically sourced from the [News Api](https://newsapi.org/).

-🗡️ This demonstrates modern Android development with Hilt, Coroutines, Flow, Jetpack (Room, ViewModel), and Material Design based on MVVM architecture.
+🗡️ This demonstrates modern Android development with Koin, Coroutines, Flow, Jetpack (Ktor, ViewModel), and Material Design based on Clean Architecture.

 The app has a few screens located in multiple feature modules: